Do-It-Yourself Digital Accessibility Auditing

 Step 1: Know The Standards

 Before conducting an accessibility audit, familiarize yourself with the accessibility laws and standards.
-You will need to refer back to these laws and standards whenever your assessments need clarification.
+At minimum, you should learn the names of the laws and standards before conducting an evaluation as you will need to refer back to them whenever your assessment results need clarification.

 While automated testing is estimated to catch only around 20% to 25% of accessibility issues, it is still a great place to start, especially for beginners.
 Use the appropriate automated assessment tools listed below to estimate your content's level of accessibility.
 Each link will take you to a user guide or download page for the respective tool.